meowcat/MSNovelist/README.md

 Example:
+* Download `377.mgf` from the directory `sample-data` of this repository.
-* `docker run -v "$(pwd)/sample-data":/msnovelist-data msnovelist predict.sh 377.mgf` (on Windows, specify full path without `"`)
+* In the directory with `377.mgf`, run `docker run --init -v "$(pwd)":/msnovelist-data msnovelist predict.sh 377.mgf`
+  * (on Windows in Powershell, use `${pwd}` instead.
+Alternatively, on either Win or Linux, use the full path.)
 * This reproduces the de novo predictions for feature 377 as described in the manuscript.
-* (If you don't want to pollute your repository, copy the sample data somewhere else first)
+This should work with as little as 4GB of RAM.
+* A larger example is `bryophytes.mgf`, the complete bryophyte dataset (576 total spectra).
+For this, at least 16GB of RAM are suggested.
+Runtime is approx. 2h on a laptop with 4 cores.

 ## Info